 Much before our young boy got there, the news of Indiahikes’ youngest trekker had made its rounds around the Swargarohini Palace Hotel in Sankri.
 Our staff waited eagerly to greet him.
 As the hours flew by, their apprehensions about this 7-year-old were growing.
 Hailing from Bangalore, would he be able to bear the winter?
 How will he acclimatise?
 Will he have the energy to climb?

-Meanwhile, away from the doubts, Aditya Reddy, was enjoying his ride on winding mountain roads.
+Meanwhile, away from the doubters, Aditya Reddy, was enjoying his ride on winding mountain roads.
 In between his naps, he woke up to the faraway foothills speckled with villages.
 His parents sat beside him, constantly fueling his confidence.
 This was their first Himalayan trek and they were determined to do it together.
 After the 9 hour drive from Dehradun to Sankri, Aditya’s morale was soaring.

 Aditya greeted his fellow trekkers with a firm handshake.
 They were all very excited to meet him.
 Everybody wanted to have a chat with this little adventurer.
 They were curious to know his story.
 By the end of Day 1, Aditya was already bored of his age.
 Soon the next question arose, how did he prepare?